phoenixframework/phoenix_live_view/guides/client/syncing-changes.md

 However, in many occasions, the client may have its own state: inputs, buttons, focused UI elements, and more.
 In order to avoid server updates from destroying state on the client, LiveView provides several features and out-of-the-box conveniences.

 Let's start by discussing which problems may arise from client-server integration, which may apply to any web application, and explore how LiveView solves it automatically.
+If you want to focus on the more practical aspects, you can jump to later sections or watch the video below:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/fCdi7SEPrTs?si=ai_gcKZALmzc1Gy8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## The problem in a nutshell